pmazaitis/contextpyspell-demo/README.md

 # contextpyspell-demo.py

-A quick demo of a format-aware spellchecker for ConTeXt using tree-sitter-context_en
+A quick demo of a format-aware spellchecker for ConTeXt using tree-sitter-context_en written in Python.

 ## Installation

-Clone or download this repo (possibly in a pyenv environment).
+Clone or download this repo (possibly in a Python virtual environment).

 Install the `tree-sitter` dependency (using pip in this example):